tcrump38/unit-4-game/README.md

 Link to deployed page: https://tcrump38.github.io/unit-4-game/

 Here I learn how to assign values and generate random numbers in functions using JS and Bootstrap.
 This was the most challenging part solved by researching on stack overflow.
+The data persists in the number logging to eensure continuity.

 Users start on the home screen where our valued diamonds reside: